mhr/AC215_CS-CrimsonChat/README.md

 Ensure you replace the placeholder values (YOUR_GCP_PROJECT_ID, YOUR_GCP_REGION, etc.) with your actual configuration details.
 The GOOGLE_APPLICATION_CREDENTIALS variable should point to the location of your GCP service account key file.
 The path shown assumes the variable is being accessed from within container.

-**Models container**
-- This container has scripts for model training and inference.
-- Instructions for running the model container - `Instructions here` **Notebooks/Reports**
-This folder contains code that is not part of container.

 ## Model Training Pipeline: src/model_training